 Hello visitors and local friends.
 We are thrilled you have visited our local Hickory Metro COVID-19 information page.
-We are now eight months into this COVID-19 pandemic and this new daily (always changing) normal.
+We are now over a year into this COVID-19 pandemic and this new daily (always changing) normal.
 As we try to keep everyone safe, we wanted to update you on openings, closings, changes in service, and other pieces of information we feel locals and visitors might find helpful.

-Phase three allows for restaurants to be open at half capacity with social distanced seating and masks are required for patrons and restaurant staff.
+As of now most restaurants are open with social distanced seating and masks are not required if you are a fully vaccinated patron or restaurant staff.
 We encourage you to take this seriously to help us flatten the curve.
-Please wear a mask and if you need a mask, or want a great “Hickory” mask check out our merchandise site here.
+Please wear a mask if you are not fully vaccinated and if you need a mask, or want a great “Hickory” mask check out our merchandise site here.
 We also have t-shirts, sweatshirts and more!